Response of a Kerr black hole to a generic tidal perturbation: Response of a non-extremal Kerr black hole to generic tidal perturbations

 \subsection{Teukolsky equation for arbitrary spin in the near-zone and small-frequency limit}

-In this section we will be studying the tidal response of a Kerr BH under generic spin perturbations, and these are described by the corresponding Teukolsky equations.
-Note that the Teukolsky equations are not for the Newman-Penrose scalars $\zeta^{(s)}$, rather for the radial and angular parts of the following combination: $\rho^{-s+|s|}\zeta^{(s)}$, where $\rho=-(r-ia \cos\theta)$ is one of the spin-coefficients.
-The above combination for different spin cases have been summarized in \ref{table_1}.
+In this section, we will be studying the tidal response of a Kerr BH under generic spin perturbations, and these are described by the corresponding Teukolsky equations.
+Note that the Teukolsky equations are not for the Newman-Penrose scalars $\zeta^{(s)}$ but for the radial and angular parts of the combination $\rho^{-s+|s|}\zeta^{(s)}$, where $\rho=-(r-ia \cos\theta)$ is one of the spin coefficients.
+The above combination for different spin cases has been summarized in \ref{table_1}.

 For our purpose, it will be convenient to express the Teukolsky equation for generic spin perturbation in the ingoing null coordinate system: $\{v,r,\theta,\widetilde{\phi}\}$.
 Here, $r$ is the Boyer-Lindquist radial coordinate, with $dv\equiv dt+\{(r^{2}+a^{2})/\Delta\}dr$, and $d\widetilde{\phi}\equiv d\phi+(a/\Delta)dr$, where $a$ is the rotation parameter of the Kerr BH and $\Delta\equiv r^{2}-2Mr+a^{2}$.
-In these coordinates, we can decompose the combination $\rho^{-s+|s|} \zeta^{(s)}$ into radial and angular parts as~\cite{Teukolsky:1974yv}:
+In these coordinates, we can decompose the combination $\rho^{-s+|s|} \zeta^{(s)}$ into radial and angular parts as~\cite{Teukolsky:1974yv}

 where $\rho\equiv -(r-ia\cos\theta)$ has been employed above, $\,_{s}S_{lm}(\theta)$ is the spin-weighted spheroidal harmonics and $\,_{s}R_{lm}(r)$ is the radial function, which is of our prime interest.
-The radial part of the spin-s perturbation of the Newman-Penrose scalar, namely $\,_{s}R_{lm}(r)$, satisfies the following equation (known as the radial Teukolsky equation)~\cite{Teukolsky:1974yv}:
+The radial part of the spin-$s$ perturbation of the Newman-Penrose scalar; namely, $\,_{s}R_{lm}(r)$, satisfies the equation (known as the radial Teukolsky equation)~\cite{Teukolsky:1974yv}

 where $\,_{s}T_{lm}$ is the source term, $\Delta$ has been defined above, $K\equiv(r^{2}+a^{2})\omega-am$, and $\lambda\equiv E_{lm} -2am\omega +a^2\omega^2 -s(s+1)$, with the separation constant $E_{lm}$ having the following frequency expansion~\cite{Press:1973zz, Fackerell:1977,Seidel:1988ue, Berti:2005gp}